 Queen's Park

-Queen's Park is a beautiful Paxton creation that offers something for everyone, from manicured lawns and bedding areas for the gardening enthusiast to peaceful naturalised walks rich in wildlife.
-The Park also boasts a boating lake and a children's playpark as well as sport's facilities.
+Queen's Park, a beautiful creation by Paxton, offers something for everyone - from manicured lawns and vibrant bedding areas for gardening enthusiasts to peaceful, wildlife-rich natural walks.
+The park also features a boating lake, a children’s play area, and a variety of sports facilities.

 Victoria Park